Skip to content

 nginx.ingress.kubernetes.io/proxy-body-size: "100m"

-# OIDC annotations applied to the FRONTEND ingress only
+# OIDC annotations applied to the viewer ingress only

 backend: